© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Finding and training new employees is a substantial cost, no matter the size of the organization.
 One of the best ways to retain employees is to reward them for their work.
 One of the primary rewards for working adults is to feel a sense of meaning or purpose in their work.
 If employees feel that they are serving a useful purpose, they are much more likely to stay at their current job.

 A common complaint from employees in small- to medium-sized organizations is that they feel burned out.
-A common symptom of burnout is to feel unappreciated.
+A common symptom of burnout is feeling unappreciated.
 One of the best ways to address burnout, and retain employees, is to ensure that they feel appreciated for their work.

 Thus, it is critical that organizations give careful consideration as to how they reward their employees.
 Organizations do not need huge sums of money in order to reward them (besides, the belief that money is the major reward is just a myth).
 Guidelines in this section will help you to think about what might be the best rewards for your employees and to take steps to ensure that you are providing those rewards.